-The biosphere has evolved deterministically as a self-organized system, given the initial conditions of the Sun-Earth system.
+Summary.
+We argue that the biosphere has evolved deterministically as a self-organized system, given the initial conditions of the Sun-Earth system.
 With temperature as a critical constraint, biogenesis and the overall patterns of biotic evolution were the highly probable outcomes of this deterministic process.
 Emergence of life and its major evolutionary innovations occurred as soon as the temperature decreased to their upper temperature limits.
 These innovations include phototrophy, oxygenic photosynthesis, and the emergence of Eukarya ("complex" life) and its Kingdoms.